mde/ejs/README.markdown

 ### Adding resources

-Use `geddy-gen resource` in your app directory to create one.
+Use `geddy-gen resource` in your app directory to add a resource.
+The route will be set up automatically for you.

     mde@localhost:~/work/bytor$ geddy-gen resource snow_dogs
     [ADDED] ./app/controllers/snow_dogs.js